Skip to main content

 First things first, there is no such thing as OSHA 40.
 When people say "OSHA 40," they're actually talking about one of three safety courses.

 OSHA's Outreach courses typically go by the name "OSHA + # of hours," but no 40-hour OSHA Outreach course exists.
-The longest Outreach course is 30 hours and is designed for supervisors that need an introduction to all of the safety topics for everyone under their supervision.
+The longest Outreach course is 30 hours and is designed for supervisors who need an introduction to all of the safety topics for everyone under their supervision.

 There are two 40-hour safety courses that don't officially go by the same naming convention but may be referred to erroneously as OSHA 40.